staff-engineer/staff-engineer.github.io/content/posts/03_system_desing_interview/index.md

 There are plenty of articles how to ace an interview as a candidate, but very little from the interviewer's perspective.
 That's why we decided to share our experience and best practices.

-2. Goals of the sys design interview
+# Goals of the system design interview

-  * High level goals the same as for all interviews
-  * Would the candidate be able to do their job
-  * Which of our career levels does the candidate fit best into career ladder levels
-  * Would the candidate raise our bar of talents
+High level goals of the system desing interview are shared with other interviews.
+We want to asses if the candaidate would be able to do their job.
+Next, we want to know how they fit into our career ladder level.
+Last but not least asses if they would raise the bar of talents.

+With high level goals in mind, let's get down to specifics.
+First and foremost, you need to know what your company expects and look for.
+Not every company needs to design systems at Google scale.
+We strongly recommend to think about your company's business needs and actual problems.
+Try to come up with a with a set of requirems very close to your day to day design and scalability problems.
+This interview should help you asses if the candidate can do their job well.

+We recommend to focus on the following aspects:
+* Assesses the ability to build the system from scratch* or evolve the existing solution.
+* Ideate the scope, and challenge status quo.
+* Evaluate technical trade-offs, ability to compare competing solutions, make pragmatic decisions
+* Understand the components of a more complex system, predict potential bottlnecks and find a way to avoid them
+* Showacase technical leadrship and communciation skills.

 3. Competencies and skills to evalute
   * problem understanding
   * getting it done